 Configuring a specific Log4j2 version

-In the example we have covered so far, we have used the spring-boot-starter-log4j2 to build our application.
-To have a strict control on the Log4j2 version we are deploying in our applications, it is however recommended to use Log4j2 BOM, which is also the best choice if you are using multiple components under the Log4j2 umbrella.
-To do that, add to your pom.xml the specific version of log4j-bom you want to use in your application:
+In the example we have covered so far, we use the spring-boot-starter-log4j2 to build our application.
+To have a strict control on the Log4j2 version we are deploying in our applications, the best practice is to use Log4j2 BOM, which is also the best choice if you are using multiple components under the Log4j2 umbrella.

-<dependencyManagement> <dependencies> <dependency> <groupId>org.apache.logging.log4j</groupId> <artifactId>log4j-bom</artifactId> <version>2.13.3</version> <scope>import</scope> <type>pom</type> </dependency> </dependencies> </dependencyManagement>
+<dependencyManagement> <dependencies> <dependency> <groupId>org.apache.logging.log4j</groupId> <artifactId>log4j-bom</artifactId> <version>2.23.1</version> <scope>import</scope> <type>pom</type> </dependency> </dependencies> </dependencyManagement>

 Then, add the API needed in your application: